Some Kind of Salvation

 Some Kind of Salvation is the second full-length album from Tennessee-based band The Features.
-It was digitally self-released on June 23, 2008, with no advance notice or publicity, and followed with a vinyl self-release on September 30, 2008.

-The album was produced by Grammy Award-winning Jacquire King (Modest Mouse, Kings Of Leon, Tom Waits, Sea Wolf) and Brian Carter at his Paradox Production facility in Murfreesboro, TN.
+It was digitally self-released on June 23, 2008, and followed with a vinyl self-release on September 30, 2008.
+The album was produced by Jacquire King and Brian Carter at his Paradox Production facility in Murfreesboro, TN.

-In June 2009, the band was signed to 429 Records, an imprint of Bug Music and curated by fellow Tennessee band Kings of Leon.
+In June 2009, the band was signed to Serpents & Snakes, an imprint curated by fellow Tennessee band Kings of Leon.
 The album was the first official release by the new label on July 28, 2009.

-The songs "The Temporary Blues" and "The Gates of Hell" premiered during a lounge performance for WOXY.com, in June 2007.
+It was re-released under YK Records in March 2024 with five bonus tracks, including previously vinyl-only songs "Now You Know" and "Mosis Tosis."